 At a three-year low of 2,079 million tonnes, world total grains (wheat and coarse grains) production was forecast to be down by 24 million tonnes year-on-year, as an improved maize harvest was seen being outweighed by reductions for other crops.

-As grains production was again expected to be outstripped by demand, the I.G.C. predicted a second consecutive season of world stock depletion.
+As grains production was again expected to be outstripped by demand, the I.G.C. predicted a second consecutive season of world stock reduction.

 Global trade was predicted to stay strong, including record shipments of maize and barley.

-The I.G.C.’s first projection for all-wheat harvested area in 2019-20 was for a rise of about 1%, the first increase in four seasons.
+The I.G.C.’s first projection for all-wheat harvested area in 2019-20 was for an increase of about 1%, the first gain in four seasons.

-Although gains were anticipated in the E.U., Russia, the United States and India, inclement weather in the early part of the season was of some concern.
+Although larger crops were anticipated in the E.U., Russia, the United States and India, inclement weather in the early part of the season was of some concern.

 With bigger or record crops in key producers, world soybean output in 2018-19 was forecast to be up by 8% year-on-year, to a peak of 367 million tonnes.